 Both elements have good support when using modern browsers.
 Microsoft Edge, Chrome and Firefox fully support both srcset and the picture element.
 Safari supports the srcset attribute but does not yet support the picture element but is planned in their next release, 9.1.

-While most modern browsers fully support the technology, most older ones don’t.
+While most modern browsers fully support this technology, most older ones don’t.
 Luckily built into both the srcset attribute and picture element exists the standard image element that we’ve been using for two decades.
-This means that you will always have an image display, unfortunately it just might be a low quality version.
+This means that you will always have an image display, unfortunately, it just might be a low-quality version.

 WordPress 4.4 added support for responsive images using the Srcset attribute.
 However by default WordPress won’t put images larger than 1600px in the Srcset attribute, this can be overridden if necessary.

 Want to learn more?
 Contact us using the form below: